By Daniel Kovacs | Summit County Real Estate

 Entry-Level (Under $750K)

 Inventory in this price range remains tight, particularly for single-family homes.
-Condominiums in locations like Dillon Valley and Wildernest offer opportunities for budget-conscious buyers.
+Condominiums in locations like Dillon Valley and Wildernest offer opportunities for budget-conscious buyers, with 1-bedroom units starting around $350,000 and 2-bedroom units in the $450,000 to $650,000 range.
+For buyers on a tighter budget, read our financing options guide for strategies specific to mountain property purchases.

 Opportunities for Buyers